Joshua-Coded/Backend_Development_001/OOP/Concept.md

 3. multiple inheritance -> when one class is extending more than one classes.
 4. no hyrid inheritance in java.

--- polymorphism --> many ways to represent classes.
+-- polymorphism --> many ways to represent classes. this occurs during inheritance phase -- encapsulation
--- encapsulation
 --